 We meander into the village for "a quick drink" which turns out to mean tasting a local family's wine in a rustic barn as the sun sets.
 We can practically see the vineyard from our perch and the rosé is as dry and pale as any from Provence.
 As the week goes on, I will come to recognise that a casual "Oh, we're just popping out to do this… " from our brilliant guides Marco, Sabbi and Bree usually means we're in for something pretty special.
 I'm already feeling more inclined towards organised fun.

-We've slept a solid ten hours but it's not enough to shake the grogginess induced by the two we'd had the previous night.
+We've slept a solid ten hours but it's not enough to shake the grogginess induced by the two we'd had the previous night due to our early flight.
 My eyelids are heavy and I can't stop worrying about being the slowest; my breakfast small talk borders on pitiful.
 It's also pouring with rain.
 Mark is remarkably perky and "helpfully" points out that at least my sluggishness is in line with the magazine's theme, before spotting the unsightly bulge produced by my padded shorts and collapsing onto the bed, cackling with mirth.

 Our bikes are of the hard-tail, front-suspension mountain variety (basically, very good ones) and the plan is to get used to them on some scenic tarmacked back roads.
 However, Transylvania has had three months' worth of rain in three days.
 Instead of cruising along whistling like a jolly Enid Blyton troupe, we're faced with torrents of mud so thick that it stops us in our tracks and the air around me is most certainly blue.
 Glutes already beginning to burn (did you know Transylvania is sometimes very hilly?) and rain running off the end of my nose, I notice a giant snail serenely inching its way across the sludge.
 It looks so unperturbed by the tempest raging around us that I can't help but laugh.
 No one is rushing today.